Webb vs Murchison Middle: F vs B in Austin ISD (2026)

 What is Murchison Middle School’s TEA rating?

-Murchison Middle School received an overall B rating with a score of 88 out of 100 from the Texas Education Agency in 2025.
+Murchison Middle School received an overall B rating with a score of 88 out of 100 from the Texas Education Agency in 2025, with B grades across all three accountability domains.

 What is the median home price near Webb vs Murchison?